How to Find Cosmetic Batch Codes and Lot Numbers on Packaging

 Key takeaways

-• Check the box first, then confirm the bottle or jar.
+• Check the box first, then confirm the bottle, tube, jar, or compact.

 • Copy the code exactly, including letters, zeroes, and separators.